 Many of our school cafeterias plan special events and promotions to make meal time fun and to encourage students to eat healthy meals.
 Some of our events include the following: Welcome Back to School!
-(August); National Five-A-Day Week (September); National School Lunch Week (October); International Foods Week (November); Sports Month (January); President's Day and Mardi Gras (February); and, National Nutrition Month and National School Breakfast Week (March).
+(August); National School Lunch Week (October); International Foods Week (November); Sports Month (January); President's Day and Mardi Gras (February); National Nutrition Month and National School Breakfast Week (March); and Cinco de Mayo (May).